manojb99ccna/devops-php-mysql-project/README.md

 php -l .\delete_event.php
 ```

-If a `php` command is not found, add your PHP CLI to PATH or run lint through the XAMPP PHP executable, e.g.:
+If `php` is not found, use XAMPP's PHP directly:

 ```powershell
 "C:\\xampp\\php\\php.exe" -l .\index.php
 ```

-### Troubleshooting

-- If events do not appear, verify DB credentials and that the `events` table exists in the configured database.
-- If you change `DB_TABLE_PREFIX`, existing table names must be updated accordingly (or set prefix to empty string).

-Enjoy!

-## Notes
+## Notes & next steps

-- Uses prepared statements for all DB queries.
-- Redirects after add/delete actions to show success messages.
+- The app is intentionally simple to keep focus on DevOps learning goals.
+Consider adding:
-- For production, add CSRF protection and authentication.
+	- CSRF protection and authentication for production

-Enjoy!
-# devops-php-mysql-project

-Small learning project to practice DevOps for a PHP + MySQL app with Docker, GitHub Actions, Terraform, Kubernetes, and monitoring.

-## Structure (work-in-progress)

-- `/app` — PHP app source
-- `/infra` — Terraform configs
-- `/k8s` — Kubernetes manifests
-- `/ci` — GitHub Actions workflows & CI helpers
+	- Unit/integration tests and a GitHub Actions workflow
-- `/docs` — notes, runbooks, diagrams

-> This repository is public — no secrets here.
-Use `.env` and GitHub Secrets for private data.
+	- Dockerfile and docker-compose for containerized local development

+Enjoy experimenting and let me know if you want me to add a `config.local.php.example`, a Dockerfile, or CI workflow next.